A primer on the closure of algebraic complexity classes under factoring: Factoring via Convex Geometry

 Therefore, if $f=gh$ is a multilinear polynomial, then $g$ is also multilinear, and we get $\norm{g} \leq \norm{f}$ from above, showing that sparse multilinear polynomials are closed under factoring.
 Shpilka and Volkovich~\cite{SV2010} gave an efficient \emph{deterministic} algorithm for factoring sparse multilinear polynomials.
 Volkovich~\cite{Vol2015} used the sparsity bound in \Cref{eq:mult-sparsity} to first extend their result to sparse polynomials that split into multilinear factors.
 In a later work~\cite{Vol2017}, he proved that factors of \emph{multiquadratic} polynomials are also sparse, and gave an efficient deterministic algorithm to factor such polynomials.

 However, in general, the size of the vertex set $|V(P_g)|$ could be much smaller than the sparsity $\norm{g}$ of the polynomial.
 The polynomial $g=\left( \sum_{i=1}^n x_i \right)^d$ in \Cref{eg:exp-blowup} has only $n$ vertices in its Newton Polytope (corresponding to $x_1^d,\ldots, x_n^d$), but has $O(n^d)$ monomials.
-If the individual degree of a polynomial is bounded, Bhargava et al.~\cite{BSV2020} showed that the vertex set is not too small either.
+If the individual degree of a polynomial is bounded, Bhargava, Saraf, and Volkovich~\cite{BSV2020} showed that the vertex set is not too small either.

-\begin{theorem} Let $g$ be a polynomial in $n$ variables of individual degree $d$.
+\begin{theorem} Let $\F$ be an arbitrary field, and let $g$ be a polynomial over $\F$ in $n$ variables of individual degree $d$.
 Then,

 \end{theorem}